We're working with our partners to tackle poverty in the region and support our priority of protecting the most vulnerable people.

 People tackling poverty funding

-Funding has been identified to support projects developed by community groups and local people which tackle poverty.
-You now have a chance to vote for the projects you want to see funded.
+Funding was identified to support projects developed by community groups and local people which tackle poverty.
+You had a chance to vote for the projects you want to see funded and £240,000 was distributed to community projects across the region.

 Actions to tackle poverty